Rookie Fleming, Rays hold Marlins to 3 hits, win 4-0

 Despite the depleted staff, the Rays (23-11) climbed a season-high 12 games above .500, and beat Miami for the seventh consecutive time dating to last year.
 The Rays have won 11 of their past 13 overall, and have won 11 of their past 12 road games after losing their first five in 2020.

-Pablo Lopez (3-2) allowed two runs in seven innings for the Marlins (14-14), who struck out 11 times, lost their third game in a row and fell to 1-7 at Marlins Park.
+Pablo Lopez (3-2) allowed two runs in seven innings for the Marlins (14-14).
+Tampa Bay scored the game’s first run in the sixth on Yandy Diaz’s RBI single, a four-hopper that traveled 75 feet, and Kevin Kiermaier’s run-scoring single in the seventh made it 2-0.

-Tampa Bay scored the game’s first run in the sixth on Yandy Diaz’s RBI single, a four-hopper that traveled 75 feet.
-Kevin Kiermaier’s run-scoring single in the seventh made it 2-0, and Wendle hit a two-run double in the eighth.
+“I felt like it was the best Pablo has thrown,” Miami manager Don Mattingly said.
+“The Diaz chopper — just unfortunate.”

+Wendle hit a two-run double in the eighth.
 All six Rays runs in the series have scored with two out.

 “When our pitchers are throwing up 18 zeros in a row, that makes it a little bit easier,” Wendle said.